 ARTIST BIO

 Camilla Howalt (b.
-1968) creates layered, constructed surfaces that investigate the intersections of time, material, and perception.
-Across media, she explores how surfaces store traces of experience, employing mark-making, visual studies of front, back, and in-between, and experimental processes such as pyrography, embroidery, knotting, and digital or photographic interventions.
-Each work functions as a depth field - a structurally complex site where multiple temporal and material layers coexist and interact.
+1968) works with layered, constructed surfaces, exploring the intersections of time, material, and perception.
+Across media, her practice attends to the traces surfaces hold - through mark-making, studies of front, back, and in-between, and processes such as drawing, painting, photography, pyrography, drilling and embroidery.
+Each work functions as a depth field: a space where multiple temporal and material layers coexist, revealing themselves gradually through careful looking.

-A First-Class Honours graduate from Wimbledon School of Art with an MA in Modern European Philosophy, Camilla’s practice is informed by construction in its broadest sense - artistic, aesthetic, linguistic, and craft-based - as well as by archaeological, philosophical, and psychoanalytical inquiry.
-Extensive travel across Europe, America, and Africa has further shaped her understanding of material, surface, and spatial relations.
+A First-Class Honours graduate from Wimbledon School of Art, with an MA in Modern European Philosophy, Camilla’s practice is shaped by construction in its broadest sense - artistic, aesthetic, linguistic, and craft-based - alongside archaeological, philosophical, and psychoanalytical inquiry.
+Travel across Europe, America, and Africa has further attuned her to the nuances of material, surface, and spatial relations.